How would you define your style?

 How quickly will we be able to see images from our wedding?
 And how long does it take to get our album?

 Generally images are posted online and/or delivered on a disc within 4-6 weeks of your wedding.
-After receiving your images, you will be asked to provide me with your absolute “must have” favorite images and I will design it from there, adding images as needed.
+After receiving your images, you will be asked to provide us with your absolute “must have” favorite images and we will design it from there, adding images as needed.
 You can then view the design and make any changes you would like.
 After final approval of the design, the album will take just 2-3 weeks to create.